powenn/glodroid_manifest/MacOS instruction/README.md

 # This is an instruction for how to use Glodroid on MacOS

+## Onnce you complete,just double click and it will start flashing

 This might help people who doesn't have comuptuer with linux installed but having Mac or Macbook

 Just modify its commands in .sh file,I will tell you how to do

 First thing:I only have tested with pinephone,because I don't have others devices to test,but I have check some of others devices release,the commands in their .sh file are similar,so this should work if you did the correct modifications.

-Shell script works on mac ,I have provide .sh file for pinephone flashing,check [MacOS-ShellScript](https://github.com/powenn/glodroid_manifest/tree/master/MacOS-ShellScript),.sh for others devices might be add in future,actually you can do it by yourself,just follow the instruction.
+Shell script works on mac ,I have provide .command file for pinephone flashing,check [MacOS-ShellScript](https://github.com/powenn/glodroid_manifest/tree/master/MacOS-ShellScript),.command for others devices might be add in future,actually you can do it by yourself,just follow the instruction.

 ## Important things
-- charge your macbook before start to flash ,it must be charged during the progress
 - must use usb cable to connect ,if your macbook only have thunderbolt then you need OTG
 - be patience to the progress,actually it won't take you so much time,don't unplug device before everything done(success boot into system and home screen displaying)